Getting around Yorkshire by train

 Grand Central was Britain's highest-rated rail company for overall satisfaction with journey in the Spring 2020 Transport Focus National Rail Passenger Survey with a score of 95%.

-Grand Central is part of Arriva - a subsidiary of German state-owned Deutsche Bahn.
+Grand Central is part of Arriva - a Sunderland-based private company bought out of German state-owned Deutsche Bahn in 2024.

 Hull Trains